 Our paper makes the following contributions.
 First, we provide new evidence that managers systematically make hiring decisions that are not in the interest of the firm.
-This generates increased turnover in a setting where workers already spend a substantial fraction of their tenure in paid training.
 Second, we show that job testing can improve hiring outcomes not simply by providing more information, but by making information verifiable, and thereby expanding the scope for contractual solutions to agency problems within the firm.
-Finally, we develop a simple tractable test for assessing the value of discretion in hiring.
-Our test uses data likely available to many firms with job testing, and is applicable to a wide variety of settings where at least one objective correlate of productivity is available.
+Finally, we develop a simple test for assessing the value of discretion in hiring.
+Our test uses data likely available to many firms with job testing and is applicable to a wide variety of settings where at least one correlate of productivity is available.

 We begin with a model in which firms rely on potentially biased HR managers who observe both public and private signals of worker quality.
-Using this model, we develop a simple empirical diagnostic based on the following intuition: if managers make exceptions to test recommendations because they have superior private information about a worker's quality, then we would expect better informed managers to both be more likely to make exceptions and to hire workers who are a better fit.
-As such, a positive correlation between exceptions and outcomes suggests that the discretion granted was valuable.
-If, in contrast, managers who make more exceptions hire workers with worse outcomes, then it is likely that managers are either biased or mistaken, and firms should limit discretion.
+Using this model, we develop an empirical diagnostic for whether firms can improve the quality of their hires by limiting discretion and relying only on the job test.
+Intuitively, the value of discretion can be inferred from how effectively managers choose to overrule test recommendations.
+Discretion is valuable when managers make exceptions to test recommendations based on superior private information about a worker's quality.
+A manager with a more precise signal of worker quality is both more likely to make exceptions to test recommendations and to hire workers who are a better fit.
+By contrast, a manager with biases or poor judgment will also be more likely to make exceptions, but will hire workers with worse outcomes.
+In the latter case, firms can improve outcomes by limiting discretion.